Yoshiminedera Temple: Hydrangea over Kyoto

 Address

-The closets stations to Yoshiminedera Temple are Mukomachi Station [向日町駅] off the JR Kyoto Line or the Higashi-muko Station [東向日駅] on the Hankyu Kyoto Line.
+The closest stations to Yoshiminedera Temple are Mukomachi Station [向日町駅] off the JR Kyoto Line or the Higashi-muko Station [東向日駅] on the Hankyu Kyoto Line.
 From either station, take a Hankyu bus #66 bound for Yoshiminedera.
 The bus will take roughly 25 minutes to the temple.

 Once you get off the bus, you have to climb up a long, steep slope for 15 minutes, as the temple is located on the top of the mountain.